SHIRPA

 SHIRPA is a standardized set of experimental procedures used by scientists to characterize the phenotype of genetically modified laboratory mice.
 The protocols are designed to test muscle function, cerebellar function, sensory function and neuropsychiatric function.

 Origin

 SHIRPA is an acronym of SmithKline Beecham, Harwell, Imperial College, Royal London Hospital, phenotype assessment), proposed in 1997 by a group of researchers from a number of British institutions and the pharmaceutical company, SmithKline Beecham.
 There are up to 40 tests in SHIRPA, across three screens of increasing complexity and specialization.
-The first describes the behaviour of the mouse subject by observation.
-The second involves a more thorough behavioural assessment and includes pathological analysis.
+The first describes the behavior of the mouse subject by observation.
+The second involves a more thorough behavioral assessment and includes pathological analysis.
 The third screening stage is focused on potential animal models of neurological disease.

 Testing of mutant mice

 The protocol has been used to test several mutant mice, including dystrophin-deficient mutants, transgenic models of amyotrophic lateral sclerosis and Alzheimer's disease, and a spontaneous mutant with degeneration of the cerebellum.